Johor Bahru skyline in 2026

 Cost of Living

-The cost of living in Malaysia is leveraged to its maximum here.
-The rent of a luxury condo in JB is equivalent to a shared room in Singapore.
+The cost of living in Malaysia is maximised here.
+The rent for a luxury condo in JB is the equivalent of a shared room in Singapore.

 Savings

-EduCity brings together campuses from British universities and leading international schools like Marlborough College.
+EduCity brings together campuses of British universities and leading international schools such as Marlborough College.

 Learn more →